NOT-LPC/notlpc-concept/content/local-services/service-maps/north-tyneside-services.md

 toc: false
 ---

-# North Tyneside - Locally Commissioned Services

 The following local pharmacy services are commissioned in North Tyneside:

 ![North Tyneside - Locally Commissioned Services Map](/images/North-Tyneside-Locally-Commissioned-Services.png)

-All services are hosted on PharmOutcomes and service specifications are linked there.
+All services are hosted on PharmOutcomes and the service specifications are linked there.

 #### Further details on each service can be found from the [locally commissioned services overview](/local-services/).